gavineadie/SatelliteKit/README.md

 ### Dealing with TLE files

-The most commonly available form of TLE data is a file containing multiple concatenated TLEs.
+The most commonly publically available form of TLE data is a file containing multiple concatenated TLEs.
 The `String` content of such a file may be processed (records that are empty or start with "#" are dropped then leading and trailing whitespace is stripped and non-breaking spaces are converted to regular spaces) and checked for quality (line length is 69 characters and the checksum is good) within SatelliteKit with the function: